The dietary advice given to cancer patients is at best painfully ignorant and at worst potentially deadly.

 Another notable study found that middle-aged Americans ages 50 to 65 who reported eating a high-protein diet with more than 20 percent of calories coming from animal protein were four times more likely to die of cancer or diabetes and twice as likely to die of any other cause over the next 18 years.
 But those who ate a plant-based diet did not have any increase in risk (Source).

-Aside from processed meat and red meat being potential direct cancer causers, here are seven ways animal products can contribute to cancer growth.
+In addition to processed meat and red meat being potential cancer causers, here are seven ways animal products can contribute to cancer growth.

 A diet high in animal protein–meat, dairy, eggs–is also high in saturated fat.
 A diet high in saturated fat has been found to increase your risk of lung, and intestinal cancers.
-It also increases your risk of ER+ breast cancer if you’re a woman and prostate cancer if you’re a man.
+It also increases a man’s risk of prostate cancer and woman’s risk of post-menopausal breast cancer and death.
 There is no association of increased cancer risk from saturated fat found in plant food such as nuts, seeds and avocados.

-Dietary cholesterol has been associated with an increased risk of many cancers including stomach, colorectal, breast, lung, pancreatic, kidney, bladder and non-Hodgkin’s lymphoma (Source).
-Metabolites of cholesterol support cancer progression and suppress immune responses.
+Dietary cholesterol has been associated with an increased risk of many cancers including stomach, colorectal, breast, lung, pancreatic, kidney, bladder and non-Hodgkin’s lymphoma.
+Cholesterol metabolites support cancer progression and suppress immune responses.
 Studies have shown that manipulating cholesterol metabolism inhibits tumor growth, reshapes the immunological landscape and reinvigorates anti-tumor immune function (Source).
 Cholesterol is not found in plant food, only in animal food, and eggs are the highest source.
 The simplest way to eliminate excess cancer-fueling, immune-suppressing cholesterol in your body is to stop eating animal food.
 Your liver makes all the cholesterol your body needs.

 Insulin-like growth factor-1 (IGF-1) is a growth hormone directly linked to uncontrolled cancer growth.
 Elevated levels of IGF-1 can promote cancer in humans, specifically breast, prostate, pancreatic and colon cancer (Source).
 IGF-1 levels increase in your body when you eat animal protein and/or refined sugar.
 One remarkable study found that after just 12 days on a whole-foods plant-based diet plus daily exercise, the blood of breast cancer patients was found to have significantly lower levels of IGF-1 and increased cancer stopping power (Source).